-Your campus's answer is indicated by purple text.
+The response from your institution is indicated by purple text.
 The number in parentheses indicates the percentile.
-The leftmost number is the 25th percentile, the middle number is the median (50th percentile), and the upper number is the 75th percentile.
-To avoid disclosing an individual campus's activities, minimums and maximums are not shown.
+The left most number is the 25th percentile, the middle number is the median (50th percentile), and the upper number is the 75th percentile.
+To avoid disclosure of an individual campus's activities, minimums and maximums are not shown.

-In the example image below: A campus indicated that, on average, each paraprofessional oversees 27 residents.
-Thirty-one percent of campuses in the peer filter indicated a lower number of residents per paraprofessional, 69% (100 minus 31) of campuses in the filter group indicated a higher number of residents per paraprofessional.
-Among all participating campuses in the peer filter, 25% indicated each paraprofessional oversees fewer than 30 residents (and by deduction, 50% indicated each paraprofessional oversees more than 30 residents), and 25% indicated each paraprofessional oversees more than 40 residents.
+In the example image below: A campus indicated that, on average, each resident assistant (RA) oversees 27 residents, which falls in the 31st percentile.
+This indicates 31% of campuses reported a lower number of residents per RA, while 69% reported a higher number of residents per RA.
+Overall, 25% of campuses reported that each RA oversees up to 25 residents, 50% reported each RA oversees fewer than 30 residents, and 25% reported each RA oversees 40 or more residents.